vertexproject/synapse/docs/synapse/intro.rst

 **Horizontally and Vertically Scalable**

-A single Synapse Cortex can easily scale vertically to hold tens of billions of nodes and supports high-availability topologies such as mirroring.
+A single Synapse Cortex can easily scale vertically to hold tens of billions of nodes.
+In addition, Synapse supports high-availability topologies such as mirroring.

 What's Next?